 TGbe editor: Modify the following paragraph in section 9.4.2.27 as follows (#6643):

-The STA Count field is interpreted as an unsigned integer that indicates the total number of STAs currently associated with this BSS.
+The STA Count field is interpreted as an unsigned integer that indicates the sum of total number of STAs currently associated with this BSS that are not affiliated with an MLD, and STAs affiliated with an MLD that are currently operating in this BSS on an enabled link.

+NOTE – A link might be disabled between a non-AP MLD and its associated AP MLD via TID-to-Link mapping operation (see 35.3.7).
+For such non-AP MLD(s), the corresponding STA affiliated with the non-AP MLD is not operating on that link and hence is not counted towards the value carried in the STA Count field.

 9.4.2.170 Reduced Neighbor Report element

 9.4.2.170.2 Neighbor AP Information field